Thomas Lord: Career

-Lord is known to have begun playing professionally about 1780 but his first recorded game was on his "own ground", now referred to as Lord's Old Ground at Dorset Fields, Marylebone, where he played for Middlesex v.
-Essex on 31 May 1787.
-Lord was never regarded as a top-class player but match records of the 1790s indicate that he was a very capable bowler, albeit his opposition was not always of the highest standard.
+Lord began playing about 1780.
+His first recorded game was on 31 May 1787 on his "own ground", later Lord's Old Ground, and then Dorset Square.
+He played for Middlesex against Essex.
+Lord was not celebrated as a player but the match records of the 1790s indicate that he was a good bowler, although his opposition was not always of the highest standard.

-In 1786 Thomas Lord was approached by George Finch, 9th Earl of Winchilsea & Nottingham, and Colonel the Hon.
-Charles Lennox, grandees of the White Conduit Club.
-They wanted Lord to find a more private venue for their cricket club and offered him a guarantee against any losses he might suffer.
-In May 1787, Lord acquired seven acres (28,000 m^{2}) on Dorset Fields, establishing his first ground.
-White Conduit relocated there soon afterwards becoming known as the new Marylebone Cricket Club (MCC).
+In 1786 Thomas Lord was approached by George Finch, 9th Earl of Winchilsea, and Charles Lennox, 4th Duke of Richmond, the leading members of the White Conduit Club.
+They wanted Lord to find a more private venue for their club and offered him a guarantee against any losses he might suffer.
+In May 1787, Lord acquired seven acres (28,000 m^{2}) off Dorset Square and started his first ground.
+White Conduit relocated there and soon afterwards formed, or merged into, the new Marylebone Cricket Club (MCC).

-The lease on his first ground coming to an end in 1810 with little prospect of the Portmans renewing, Lord made alternative arrangements by securing from the Eyre family an eighty-year lease of two fields nearby, the Brick and Great Fields at North Bank in St John's Wood.
-This second venue, now referred to as Lord's Middle Ground, was ready by 1809 when the first fixtures were played there by St John's Wood Cricket Club, a club which then merged with MCC after its relocation to the Middle Ground in 1811.
-In 1813 Parliament requisitioned the land for the construction of the Regent's Canal whose route cut through the outfield, thereby necessitating a further move.